 Why are they brand ambassadors?
 Remember the three main reasons why someone might be loyal to you?
 We have likability, necessity and convenience.
 Out of those three factors, people who are loyal to you due to likability are more likely to become brand ambassadors.
 Likability comes from a stronger preference towards you despite your competitors.
 If nurtured properly and continuously, it can lead to brand ambassadors.

 How do you find brand ambassadors?
 More often than not, brand ambassadors will find you first.
 As positive advocates and consumers, they’re very likely to join your online community.
-That may be on a social network or on your own platform, like a community forum, a discussion board, or a company blog.
+That may be on a social network or on your own platforms, like a community forum, a discussion board, or a company blog.
 They’re likely to engage with you in the same way that they’ll engage other people about you.
 Other brand ambassadors need a bit of guidance before they join your online community.
 That may be for a few reasons: they might already have their own audience and community to nurture.
 Perhaps they’re in the last place that a lot of companies look for – within the company.
 Think of the number of employees who use your products and talk positively about your brand.
 Sadly, employees are often the least looked at category as they’re seen as the “obvious advocates”.
 Advocacy goes both ways: don’t assume that someone who works for you will automatically advocate for your brand.

 Now that you’ve identified these 4 categories of consumers, you can run your marketing campaigns much more effectively.

 Monitor these categories: not only will you find new people, but you may also find consumers moving from one category to another.
 You may find, for example, an advocate finally becoming a brand ambassador.
 You may also find a loyal consumer becoming a detractor.
 Find what causes those changes and learn from those triggers.
 Identify trends between advocates and detractors: have you done something recently to attract a lot of advocates?
 Have you suffered from a PR disaster that has created a lot of detractors for you?.